leoluz/go2one/README.md

 - [ripgrep][19]: Live grep project file

 Will use your current Neovim installation with isolated configuration files.
 This won't affect your existing Vim/Neovim setup.
+This method will install the script `go2one` in your path (`/usr/local/bin`).
+This script will be responsible to manage `go2one` configuration files and starting Neovim in a sandbox.
+All `go2one` related configuration files will be created in `$HOME/.config/go2one`.
+No other file will be created outside of this folder.

+To install `go2one` just run the command bellow:

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/leoluz/go2one/main/scripts/install.sh)"

+Once the installation is concluded just run `go2one` the same way as you would run `nvim`.

+See `go2one -h` for additional commands about how to update or uninstall `go2one`.

 [1]: https://microsoft.github.io/language-server-protocol/ "Language Server Protocol"
 [2]: https://tree-sitter.github.io/tree-sitter/ "Treesitter"